10TV: OhioHealth Surgeon Helps Patients Who Can’t Afford Surgery

 "It would be very difficult to have somebody in front of you that needs help and to tell them I can't do it for whatever reason," he said in a recent interview with 10TV reporter Stephanie Stanavich.

 The physician doesn’t choose what patients he helps.
-Normally, he gets a calls at random from Grant Medical Center or Riverside Methodist about patients like Jerry White, who was sent to a specialist after a biking accident resulted in a $90,000 surgery.
-When White couldn’t afford the course of action, the physician offered to pay for his surgery and all costs.
+Normally, he gets a calls at random from Grant Medical Center or Riverside Methodist about patients like Jerry Williams, who was sent to a specialist after a biking accident resulted in a $90,000 surgery.
+When Williams couldn’t afford the course of action, the physician offered to pay for his surgery and all costs.

 When it comes to incoming patients with trauma cases, infections or other urgent medical needs, the physician will cover the cost of the patient’s surgery, office visits, dressing supplies, x-ray costs, fees for his own services and any other necessary medical attention in the following 90 days after the patient’s surgery.